-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 Boilerplate of the Note Controller

-Since we are going to identify our notes with a slug, we can generate one using the title of the note and the slug library, so let’s install it and include it as a dependency with the following command:
+Since we’re going to identify our notes with a slug, we can generate one using the title of the note and the slug library, so let’s install it and include it as a dependency with the following command:

-npm install -s slug
+npm install slug

 The last controller that we have to define in our application will allow us to create, read, update, and delete notes.